msqd/harp/README.rst

     :alt: An overview of how HARP works in your system
     :align: center

-    Basic setup showing a single application that leveregaes HARP to access multiple external services.

 * **Easy Integration:** Integrating with your application is a breeze, because it speaks the same language you already
   use: HTTP.
 Simply run the proxy, update your API endpoints, and you're ready to go.
 No complex setup or extensive configuration required.
 Of course, everything is modular and configurable, so you'll be able to fine-tune for your